 There are tons of different t-shirts brands out there, so don’t feel bad when you have no idea where to start when ordering yours.
 Hopefully this guide can help you out.
-Here are our four most popular shirt styles:
+Here are our four best t-shirts for screen printing:

 This is probably the most common style of tees out there.
 When in doubt, go with a 100% cotton shirt.
 These shirts are affordable, produce great printing quality and work great with discharge inks — one part of our top-secret ink recipe, which produces a super-soft print that we have won multiple awards for.
 But 100% cotton is also known to shrink a little bit in the wash.
 Our most common 100% cotton options include: